NielsDyrberg/CSV_from_Timeplan/README.md

 For mac press run.command.
 The browser will close automaticaly and you should now have a file called 'vagter.csv' this is the one you want to upload too your Google Calendar.

+You can now upload the vagter.csv too your Google Calendar, which you can sync whit your phone.

+You can contact me on 'ncpd@live.dk' if you have any problems setting it up.